matthewsiddoway/BIOL3070-Siddoway/Siddoway.Group-Project.md

 ## Hypothesis

+Genetic variation in genetic locus rs12948783 significantly affect pain relief and opioid requirements.

+## Prediction

-Genetic variation in opioid receptor-related genes significantly affect pain relief and opioid requirements. \## Prediction I predict that there will be certain phenotypes and genetics that correspond to lesser pain responses depending on the unique genetic makeup of each demographic.
+There will be certain phenotypes and genetics that correspond to greater normalized pain relief with opioid therapy.

 # METHODS

-This study analyzed a simulated dataset modeled after the pharmacogenomic structure reported in Galvan et al. (2011).
+Due to privacy laws, the actual data from the study was not able to be obtained.
+However, we were able to simulate data that provided information in line with the findings reported in Galvan et al. (2011).
 Data included genotype at rs12948783, carrier status of the minor allele, normalized pain relief, sex, and country of origin.
 After importing the dataset into R, boxplots were created to visualize pain relief differences across genotypes, while barplots summarized mean ± standard error pain relief values by genotype and carrier status.

-All analyses were performed using readr, dplyr, and ggplot2 (Wickham et al., 2019).
+In Figure 1, a boxplot was generated to visualize the differences in normalized pain response with respect to the three different genotypes that were observed in the study.
+In Figure 2, a barplot was utilized to show the difference between the means with standard error between the different genotypes.
+To assess the relationship between the factors genotype, sex, and country, a linear regression model was utilized to determine the statistical significance of the variables.

 ``` r
 library(readr)